wpi-foodborne-illness-monitoring/Analysis/README.md

 Run the `binFoodOvertime.py` script to produce a food category overtime graph binned by month.
 The category can be change manually in the script in line 7.
 The script will then produce a cross correlation graph with lags.
 Each tick of lag will represent a month of lag.
+The max correlation is that printed with the corresponding month lag in the terminal.

 The graph can be better understood with the following image:
 ![alt text](Explaination.png)

+## Dashboard

+To run the dashboard locally, run the `app.py` script.
+You can then access the dashboard locally on `http://127.0.0.1:8050/` and can be exited using the `CTRL + c` command.